ritish-behera/VSD-PhysicalDesign/README.md

 [Figure of Powerplanning Grid]

-### Pin Assignment and Logic Blockage Cells
+### Pin Assignment and Logic Cell Blockage
 Apart from the core area, to connect the input and output nodes of the netlist to external environment, pins are assigned at the boundary of the die.
 This requires handshkaing between frontend and backend VLSI design as the input/output pins should be placed near to the input/output nodes of the logic which rersults in random distribution of pins around the die.

 The pins include both data pins and clock pins with the clock pins slightly bigger in size to help reduce the path resistance which affects the drive strength of the clock.

-Moreover, in order to not to place any logic blocks and routing channels in the pin area, logical blockage cell are placed which reserves the pin locations.
+Moreover, in order to not to place any logic blocks and routing channels in the pin area, logical cell blockage is used which reserves the pin locations.

 [Figure of grid with pin assignment]